Sats-Terminal/spark-bridge-backend/Readme.md

 #### How to use

 1. Fill the ***spark_balance_checker/config.rs***
-2. Run the following command: `cargo run --bin spark-balance-checker-main`
+2. Run the following command: `cargo run --bin spark-balance-checker-main`.
+Add `--features swagger` to the command if you want to access swagger ui.